SylviaRemington/KindUp/README.md

 #### README should have:
  - Screenshot or logo ✅ DONE!
  - Description of the app ✅ DONE!
- - Planning materials ✅ Partially done - need to add a few more links and details.
+ - Planning materials ✅ DONE!
  - Attribution if any ✅ DONE!
  - Technologies used ✅ DONE!
  - Next steps / stretch goals ✅ DONE!